StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 {{% /quote %}}

 I find that quoting text in larger blocks (even multiple paragraphs) is often useful.
 While many formatting procedures indent block-quotes, this ends up wasting a lot of space over the long-term (especially for long quotes).
-Changing the background color while otherwise leaving the styling the same is the most practical way to handle longer quotes, and that is exactly what is done here -- just as with all the other special content sections.
+Changing the background color while otherwise leaving the styling the same is the most practical way to handle longer quotes, and that is exactly what is done here---just as with all the other special content sections.

 The source for a given quote is linked in the label of the section ("Quote from {Source}") in almost all cases.
 (The only real exception is when the source is not linkable for some reason, such as if a website no longer exists).